hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `actions` - (Optional) A list of Actions which should be delegated.
 This list is specific to the service to delegate to.
 Possible values include `Microsoft.Network/networkinterfaces/*`, `Microsoft.Network/virtualNetworks/subnets/action`, `Microsoft.Network/virtualNetworks/subnets/join/action`, `Microsoft.Network/virtualNetworks/subnets/prepareNetworkPolicies/action` and `Microsoft.Network/virtualNetworks/subnets/unprepareNetworkPolicies/action`.

+-> **NOTE:** Azure may add default actions depending on the service delegation name and they can't be changed.

 ## Attributes Reference

 The following attributes are exported: